Auditory system: Relevance to Speech and Language

+Tonotopy is preserved into auditory cortex, where neurons in the superior temporal gyrus and sulcus integrate this information into language-specific categories.

 Clinical significance

-Proper function of the auditory system is required to able to sense, process, and understand sound from the surroundings.
+Proper function of the auditory system is required to able to sense, process, localizalizing a sound's origin in space and understand sound from the surroundings, even in noise background.
 Difficulty in sensing, processing and understanding sound input has the potential to adversely impact an individual's ability to communicate, learn and effectively complete routine tasks on a daily basis.

 In children, early diagnosis and treatment of impaired auditory system function is an important factor in ensuring that key social, academic and speech/language developmental milestones are met.

 Impairment of the auditory system can include any of the following: